 Disinfect the jar and lid (it is enough to pour boiling water over it).
 Wash your hands well.
 Rinse the seeds in running water at room temperature.

 Pour the water (clean) again and leave the seeds to soak for 4-12 hours (conveniently overnight).
 After soaking, rinse thoroughly and shake off all the water.
-Put the sprouter in a shaded place.
+Put the sprouts in a shaded place.

 Rinse and drain the water every 8-12 hours (convenient morning and evening) for 3 days.

 Broccoli seedlings have a unique root structure.
-About the third day they are covered with microscopic roots.
+On the third day, they are covered with microscopic roots.

 Continue rinsing and draining the water every 8-12 hours.

-The microgreenery is ready for 5-6 days.
+The microgreens is ready for 5-6 days.
 By this time, most of the leaves will have already opened.
 It is less troublesome and much easier to germinate broccoli seeds in sprinklers.